scientific-python/devstats/README.md

 Once you have `pre-commit` installed, the code stylers and linters defined in the `pre-commit-config.yaml` will run each time you commit modified changes to git locally.

+### Precommit.ci Bot

+We use the pre-commit CI bot to run linting tests and to auto fix pull requests.
+How it works:

+- Pre-commit.ci will run the CI checks via a CI run in the PR.
+- After the PR is approved but before it's merged, a maintainer can run the bot to apply linting fixes via a commit to the PR.
+To run the bot write:

+`pre-commit.ci autofix` in a comment in the PR.
+This will trigger another CI run to double check that the linting / code style fixes are as expected.
+Then you can merge!

+NOTE: the pre-commit CI bot CI action will allow you to see what checks pass.
+It will also remind you of the command to autofix the code in the pr.